firebase/quickstart-ios/performance/SwiftUIPerformanceQuickstart/PerformanceExample/README.md

 # Firebase Performance Monitoring

 Firebase Performance Monitoring is a free mobile app performance analytics service.
-It provides detailed information about the performance of your apps automatically, but works at its best with Timers set by you.
+It provides detailed information about the performance of your apps (app start, network requests, screen performance) automatically, while also allowing you to measure the performance of any piece of code in your apps.

 Introduction
 ------------